 - 25 g Parsley, washed and roughly chopped, stalks and all

 - 1 small red chilli, de seeded and chopped very finely

 - 4 tbsp olive oil, extra virgin

-Place a pan of cold water on the stove, add a little salt and bring to a rapid boil.
-Add the orzo and boil rapidly until they are cooked but not overcooked, drain well and refresh under cold water.
+- Place a pan of cold water on the stove, add a little salt and bring to a rapid boil.
+Add the orzo and boil rapidly until cooked but not overcooked; drain well and refresh under cold water.
+Drain well

-When soft add the parsley and stir until slightly wilted, add a little salt and pepper.
+- Heat the oil in a saucepan, add the shallots and red chilli cook until soft about 10 minutes.
+When soft, add the parsley and stir until slightly wilted; add a little salt and pepper.

-Remove from the heat and cool slightly.
-Spoon into a bowl and stir in the mayonnaise, just enough to bind everything together, you can omit the mayonnaise completely if you want to, and just use a little dressing or olive oil.
+- Remove from the heat and cool slightly.
+Spoon into a bowl and stir in the mayonnaise, just enough to bind everything together.
+You can omit the mayonnaise completely and use a little dressing or olive oil.

 - The secret is to keep all the colours as fresh and as bright as possible.
 Keep covered and at room temperature.

 - Stir the cooked orzo into the chilli mixture and stir well.